 On the other hand, are you happy doing a good deed without anyone noticing?
 Can you find joy in helping others even if it goes unrecognised?
 Does your desire to serve and give stem from wanting to improve others’ lives?
 This aligns with Jesus’ teaching about hosting a feast for those who can’t pay you back – the poor, disabled, and blind.
 In other words, it’s good when you can’t get the “reward” of empty praise.
 This should be your aim.

 Ask yourself today how hungry you are for fame.
-Think of some case where you’ve been toiling in the night for a period of time to work hard.
+Think of a case where you’ve been toiling in the night for a period of time to work hard.
 Suppose the work that went well did great things for others.
 And then, suppose that nobody knew you had done all that good work, and so you weren’t credited or thanked.
 How would you feel?
 Ideally, you would be happy with two things.

 You can achieve these eternal vicissitudes only by doing good in the darkest and most lowly ways.
 Those are eternally better rewards than the momentary prizes of vanity.